 - Bring up important events or news they tell you about.
 Write it down if you have to.
 Then, bring it up as the event nears and let them know you cared enough to remember.

 - Keep your promises.
 If you gave your team an incentive or dangled a carrot, you’d better make a note to pay up.
 Those incentives drive your team to greatness.
 If you then don’t deliver as they did for you, they start to perk their ears up for other mishaps.

 - Listen to them.
 If it’s Friday night and you are drained – can’t wait to leave, and your team member is going on and on about something important to them, listen anyway.
 It will be hard, believe me.
-But think about this… if they weren’t lonely or really needing a little extra attention, would they be there in the first place?
-People can tell that you’re not listening when you have that far off look in your eyes, or are ruffling through papers.
+But think about this… if they weren’t lonely or in need of a little extra attention, would they really be there in the first place?
+People can tell that you’re not listening when you have that far-off look in your eyes or are ruffling through papers.
 Take a few minutes, be present and then you can get back to wrapping up your week.

 - Quarterly evaluations help tremendously.
 Call a one-on-one meeting with each team member.
 Ask them what you can improve to make their work-life better.
 Then you can share a few things they can do as well if anything needs to be addressed.
 They will appreciate your willingness to change and will take their criticism much better as a result.

-- Learn each team member’s strength.
+- Learn each team member’s strengths.
 Ask them if you need to, “Crystal, what are your 5 strengths would you say?”
-Then, keep that information and use it to excel your business – having each member use their strength to excel for you.
+Then, keep that information and use it to excel your business – have each member use their strength to excel for you.